WatForm/org.alloytools.alloy/README.md

 # Credits

-The Dash language was created by Jose Serna.
+The Dash language was created by Jose Serna and Nancy Day.
 The integration of Dash within the Alloy Analyzer was completed by Tamjid Hossain.
 Kai Hsiang Yang contributed to the integration with the GUI.
-Nancy Day provided guidance on the development of the language and the implementation.
+Nancy Day provided guidance on the implementation.
 Information on Dash can be found in:

 * Jose Serna.
 Dash: Declarative Behavioural Modelling in Alloy.
 MMath thesis, University of Waterloo, David R. Cheriton School of Computer Science, 2019. [https://cs.uwaterloo.ca/~nday/pdf/theses/2019-01-jserna-mmath-thesis.pdf]
 * Jose Serna, Nancy A. Day, and Sabria Farheen.
 Dash: A new language for declarative behavioural requirements with control state hierarchy.
 In International Workshop on Model-Driven Requirements Engineering (MoDRE) @ IEEE International Requirements Engineering Conference (RE), pages 64--68.
 IEEE Computer Society, September 2017. [https://cs.uwaterloo.ca/~nday/pdf/refereed/2017-SeDaFa-modre.pdf]